Jeremy-Day-Lab/ratlas/ratlas/www/Ratlas_home.md

 ### About the app:

-This app was developed by Lara Ianov, Ph.D., Managing Director of the [UAB Biological Data Science Core](https://www.uab.edu/cores/ircp/bds), and bioinformatics specialist for the Civitan International Research Center, at the University of Alabama at Birmingham.
-For questions about the app, please send an email to lianov@uab.edu
+This app was developed and is actively maintained by Lara Ianov, Ph.D., Managing Director of the [UAB Biological Data Science Core](https://www.uab.edu/cores/ircp/bds), and bioinformatics specialist for the Civitan International Research Center, at the University of Alabama at Birmingham.
+For questions about the app, please send an to lianov@uab.edu